-A 2013, and subsequent 2018 update of the American Society of Clinical Oncology clinical practice guideline on fertility preservation for individuals with cancer indicated that evidence was insufficient regarding the effectiveness of GnRHa and other means of ovarian suppression in fertility preservation.
-However, the most recent NCCN Oncology Guidelines for Adolescents and Young Adults indicate that GnRH agonists may protect ovarian function.
+A 2013, and subsequent 2018 update of the American Society of Clinical Oncology clinical practice guideline on fertility preservation for individuals with cancer indicated that evidence was insufficient regarding the effectiveness of GnRH agonists and other means of ovarian suppression in fertility preservation.
+However, the most recent National Comprehensive Cancer Network (NCCN) Oncology Guidelines for Adolescents and Young Adults indicate that GnRH agonists may protect ovarian function and recommends fertility preservation for individuals diagnosed with cancer.
 Additionally, NCCN breast cancer guidelines indicate randomized trials have shown that ovarian suppression with GnRH agonist therapy given during adjuvant chemotherapy in premenopausal women with ER-negative tumors may preserve ovarian function.
+A 2017 Endocrine Society published treatment of gender-dysphoric /gender incongruent persons: An Endocrine Society Clinical practice guideline, recommends offering fertility preservation to adults or adolescents prior to initiating puberty suppression in adolescents and prior to treating with hormonal therapy of the affirmed gender in both adolescents and adults.